Pacific Blue Eye Rainbowfish (Pseudomugil signifer)

 |TDS||90 - 268|

-Pacific Blue Eye Rainbowfish has been collected from Sydney, New South Wales state, eastern Australia.
-Their range stretches along most of the country's eastern coastline, from Merimbula Lake in southern New South Wales, close to the border with Victoria state, to southwards from the Cape York Peninsula in northern Queensland state.
+Pacific Blue Eye Rainbowfish have been collected in Sydney, New South Wales state, and eastern Australia.
+Their range stretches along most of the country's eastern coastline, from Merimbula Lake in southern New South Wales, close to the border with Victoria state, to Embley River in far North Queensland in Australia.

 These Rainbowfish are generally found close to the sea; however, their habitats are incredibly variable, and this species has been recorded in fully marine conditions and pure freshwater environments.